-20 Best Xbox Series X|S RPGs of All Time - Gameranx
+28 Best Xbox Series X/S RPGs of All Time - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S

 There’s a reason Elden Ring is the highest-rated game ever on Opencritic and has been setting sales records.
 The game received perfect or nearly perfect reviews across the board and has taken over the gaming conversation.
-It is quite simply one of the best games ever and has set a new standard for RPGs.
-As the first open-world Souls game, it also adds a lot to that already popular franchise.
+As the first open-world Souls game, it also managed to add a lot of life to the already popular franchise.
 Hours upon hours can be lost exploring the world of Land’s Between.
-It’s the kind of game where you do “just one more thing” and then 3 hours fly by.
+It’s the kind of game where you do “just one more thing” and three hours fly by.
 Barring any major surprises, it’s likely to be most people’s game of the year for 2022, and with good reason.

 #1 The Elder Scrolls V: Skyrim